 Conclusion

-You should know a few things before you begin to look into risk management.
+You should know a few things before looking into risk management.

 The first thing you should understand is that there are different types of risk.
 Some risks are tangible, and some are intangible.

 The first thing you need to do is understand how much of your portfolio is in cash.
-This is because you expose yourself to risk when you put your money into stocks or bonds.
+Putting your money into stocks or bonds exposes you to risk.

 This means that there is a possibility that you could lose some or all of your money.
 However, it is also possible that you may make a profit.